 There is a large population of goldfinches in the UK, and they can be seen everywhere in the country - although they are more popular in Southern England.
 These birds will usually be around scattered bushes and trees, thistles and any rough ground.

-Great Spotted Woodpecker
+Great Spotted Woodpecker in-flight

 These woodpeckers are usually found in woodland, parks and large gardens.
 They like more mature, broad trees and conifers.
 They are much more common in England and Wales but can be seen throughout the country.